 GTS stands for Google Mobile Services Test Suite.
 Unlike CTS, GTS test suite can be obtained from Google once the OEM has partnered with Google through GMS licensing process and not available for public download.

 OEM needs APFE account to upload CTS reports to Google and complete the validation process.

-All above tests are mandatory for GMS and guarantee that the product meets the high customer and business requirements but the GMS license is provided on sole discretion of Google company.
+All the above tests are mandatory for GMS and guarantee that the product meets high level customer and business requirements but the GMS license is provided on the sole discretion of Google.

 eInfochips helps their device manufacturing customers to acquire a GMS license if requested by the customer.

 Based on the area of application of the device, eInfochips can identify required tests and compatibility for GMS licensing.
 To expedite the licensing process, eInfochips can verify the CTS and CTS verifier test suit on the products and help in fixing any issue reported by CTS, before the product verification is executed by Google-authorized 3PL Company.